Hierarchical Latent Structures in Data Generation Process Unify Mechanistic Phenomena across Scale: Comparative Validation on Large Models

 We design an experiment that isolates the effect of structure in training data while closely matching the surface statistics of natural language.
 We construct two data generation processes that produce text with similar token distributions, vocabulary usage, and short-range dependencies.
 One process contains an explicit underlying structure, while the other intentionally lacks such structure.
 We train identical language models on the resulting corpora using the same architecture, optimization method, and hyperparameters.
 At fixed intervals of $x$ training steps, we evaluate a predefined set of model properties.
 We then compare these measurements to those obtained from a model trained on real-world natural language data (OLMo-1B) to validate faithfulness.
-An overview of this procedure is depicted in Figure~\ref{fig:experimental_setup}, and the pertaining configuration can be found in Appendix~\ref{app:pretraining-details}.
+The pretraining configuration can be found in Appendix~\ref{app:pretraining-details}.